Penny (The Big Bang Theory): Relationships

 In the series premiere, Penny moves in across the hall from Leonard and Sheldon because of her recent split from her boyfriend, Kurt, after living together for four years.

 She says she still loves him, even though he cheated on her.
 Kurt makes two more appearances in the series.

-From the beginning, Leonard's infatuation with Penny becomes a major force that drives the series.
-Howard also shows interest in her (primarily sexual), but he is always rejected abruptly due to his unsettling approaches.
+Howard shows interest in her (primarily sexual), but he is always rejected abruptly due to his unsettling approaches.
 Although Penny occasionally teases Raj for his inability to speak to her, she is sympathetic and kind towards him and, as with Sheldon, she almost always overlooks his idiosyncrasies and appreciates that his intentions are good.

 In the first-season episode "The Fuzzy Boots Corollary", Penny describes her approach after a failed relationship: she picks up an attractive man to have rebound sex with over the course of a 36-hour weekend, then leaves him.